Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: North Carolina provides significant tax benefits for data center operators and tenants.
-These incentives include sales and use tax exemptions on electricity and qualifying data center equipment, which directly lower capital and operational expenses.
+Tax Advantage For Data Centers: North Carolina provides substantial tax incentives that directly lower the cost of building and operating a data center.
+The most impactful benefits are sales and use tax exemptions on data center equipment and electricity, which significantly reduce both initial capital investment and ongoing operational expenses.

 Natural Disaster Risk

-Asheville has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.70 out of 100 as of September 2025.
-This makes it a highly attractive location for critical infrastructure and disaster recovery sites.
+Asheville has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.70 out of 100, as of September 2025.
+This makes it an exceptionally safe location for critical infrastructure and disaster recovery sites.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business